Rising-Stars-by-Sunshine/YP_STATS201_Final/Method/README.md

 **Iterative Improvement:**
 The code outlines strategies for iterative model refinement to enhance its predictive accuracy:

 • Balance data: There are more Graduate then Dropout.
-Downsample can be applied to Graduate.
+To address the class imbalance issue where there are more graduates than dropouts, downsampling can be applied to the majority class (graduates) as suggested by Kamiran and Calders (2012).

 • Compare model: Model performance can be compared to find best model.